 Bachelor of Science in Medical Laboratory Science

-Arkansas Tech University, in affiliation with approved schools of medical technology, offers a four-year program leading to the bachelor of science degree and to certification as a medical laboratory scientist.
+Arkansas Tech University, in affiliation with approved schools of medical laboratory science, offers a four-year program leading to the bachelor of science degree and to certification as a medical laboratory scientist.
 The affiliated schools of medical laboratory science are accredited by the Council on Medical Education and Hospitals of the American Medical Association.

-The first three years of the curriculum are taught on the Tech campus and the fourth (professional) year is taught at one of the affiliated schools of medical technology.
+The first three years of the curriculum are taught on the Tech campus and the fourth (professional) year is taught at one of the affiliated schools of medical laboratory science.
 Admission to the professional year is on a competitive basis, and students must meet the admission standards of the medical laboratory science school.

 Personnel with Medical Technology Affiliated Institutions